NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ```redis
 > get key
 ```
-if the key definded then it will return the value in this case like this `"value"`
+if the key defined then it will return the value in this case like this `"value"`
 other vice if the key undefined then it will return `(nil)`

 **if you want to set a string if the key is not already in use then use**